 Video Random Access Memory, also known as VRAM, is a memory that resides on a video graphics board to maintain visual data between frames.
-VRAM serves as the primary storage site for graphics-related information while the CPU deals with non-graphics-related tasks.
+VRAM is the primary storage site for graphics-related information, while the CPU deals with non-graphics-related tasks.

 VRAM is a specialized form of RAM that is used to directly store the elements (pixels, lines, etc.) of video data.

-Because different types of data do not access memory at the same rate, VRAM buffers, and formats graphics data structures so they can be immediately accessed by a computer’s central processing unit (CPU) or by the graphics processing unit (GPU).
+Because different types of data do not access memory at the same rate, VRAM buffers and formats graphics data structures so they can be immediately accessed by a computer’s central processing unit (CPU) or the graphics processing unit (GPU).

-VRAM is the memory in a display adapter devoted to the storage of image data for display.
+VRAM is the memory in a display adapter devoted to storing image data for display.
 Typically the amount of VRAM on a video card is the biggest determinant of video performance.
 The more VRAM, the better the resolution and color depth possible for that card.

-It is used in both 2D and 3D computer graphics as part of the graphics hardware acceleration used to hold the image data displayed on a display screen as well as creating and manipulating that image.
+It is used in both 2D and 3D computer graphics as part of the graphics hardware acceleration used to hold the image data displayed on a display screen and create and manipulate that image.

-The amount of VRAM on any given video card is usually measured in megabytes per second and ensures that large amounts of image data can be accessed quickly by the processor when drawing to the screen.
+The amount of VRAM on any given video card is usually measured in megabytes per second.
+It ensures that the processor can access large amounts of image data quickly when drawing to the screen.

 Differences Between VRAM and RAM

-The difference between RAM and VRAM is that RAM is the physical memory on a computer and VRAM is the memory that stores data for a graphics processor.
+The difference between RAM and VRAM is that RAM is a computer’s physical memory, and VRAM stores data for a graphics processor.

-When you run some 3D game or any software that needs graphics processing, your graphics card (which has its own built-in memory) transfers some of its data to your main memory which is your RAM.
-If you have more VRAM than regular RAM, then this means you can hold more data on graphics processing before they are moved to your main memory for further processing.
+When you run some 3D game or any software that needs graphics processing, your graphics card (with built-in memory) transfers some of its data to your main memory, your RAM.
+If you have more VRAM than regular RAM, then you can hold more data on graphics processing before they are moved to your main memory for further processing.

-If a game loads all its assets from its own disk, it’ll be using the hard drive more often than if it loaded everything from fast system memory.
+If a game loads all its assets from its disk, it’ll use the hard drive more often than if it loaded everything from fast system memory.